Historically mental illness has been ‘treated’ in a host of dangerous and sometimes horrifying ways.

-Freud is generally credited with establishing psychotherapy as an autonomous branch and his psychoanalytic approach assumed that humans have an unconscious mind where feelings that are too painful to face are often hidden (NICE Clinical Guidelines, 2014).
+Freud is generally credited with establishing psychotherapy as an autonomous branch of psychology, and his psychoanalytic approach assumed that humans have an unconscious mind where feelings that are too painful to face are often hidden (National Collaborating Centre for Mental Health, 2014).

-During the Second World War, psychiatrists and psychologists drew on ideas from psychoanalysis and social psychology in order to return battle casualties to active duty, or at the very least to productive employment as civilians (Jones, 2004).
+During the Second World War, psychiatrists and psychologists drew on ideas from psychoanalysis and social psychology in order to return soldiers to active duty – or at the very least to productive employment as civilians (Jones, 2004).

 The introduction of clinical services during wartime was a significant catalyst for change and innovation, creating opportunities to develop and advance a number of group and individual therapies.